 Review employee benefit plans and confirm they comply with requirements under federal and state law, including Health Care Reform notices and other requirements for group health plans.

-4. Company Compliance
+4. Company Compliance (Compliance in HR)

 Create an automated system so you can ensure compliance for the following: